supreme2580/igowithigho-art-sale/README.md

-Open command prompt
-Move to the folder you want to save the project files in my case it is desktop so I run
+Open command prompt and move to the folder you want to save the project files in my case it is desktop so I run
 ```
 cd desktop
 ```